Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Evaluation

+We conduct ablation study to validate the effectiveness of each component.
 In the proposed V2X-INCOP, there are four novel designs: 1) introducing historical information to recover missing information; 2) multi-scale spatial-temporal prediction model (MSSTP); 3) supervising MSSTP with knowledge distillation; 4) stabilizing training with curriculum learning.
 To validate the effectiveness, we add each one of four designs step by step and test the perception performance of the following methods:

 \textit{No historical information} is regarded as a baseline, which does not introduce historical information and uses the spatial attention fusion model to fuse features of the current timestep.

 \textit{Temporal summation} introduces historical information by summation of features of past timesteps, and fuse it with current features.